If you are getting started with Dictionaries in ClickHouse we have a tutorial that covers that topic. Take a look here.

 - Periodically updates dictionaries and dynamically loads missing values.
 In other words, dictionaries can be loaded dynamically.

-The configuration of external dictionaries can be located in one or more xml-files.
+The configuration of dictionaries can be located in one or more xml-files.
 The path to the configuration is specified in the dictionaries_config parameter.

 Dictionaries can be loaded at server startup or at first use, depending on the dictionaries_lazy_load setting.

 The dictionaries system table contains information about dictionaries configured at server.
 For each dictionary you can find there:

 - Metrics like amount of RAM allocated for the dictionary or a number of queries since the dictionary was successfully loaded.

 If you are using a dictionary with ClickHouse Cloud please use the DDL query option to create your dictionaries, and create your dictionary as user

 Also, verify the list of supported dictionary sources in the Cloud Compatibility guide.

 Creating a dictionary with a DDL query

 Dictionaries can be created with DDL queries, and this is the recommended method because with DDL created dictionaries:

 - No additional records are added to server configuration files